dynamics-of-stellar-systems/dynamite/docs/getting_started/installation.rst

 Finalizing the installation of GALAHAD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Set environment variables and path as prompted at the end of successful Galahad installation e.g. in your .bashrc file.
+Set environment variables and path as prompted at the end of successful Galahad installation e.g. in your .bashrc or .zshrc file, depending on the shell you are using.

 **Example: GALAHAD environment variables**